neroist/ypmidi/README.md

   -f=, --file=   string  REQUIRED  The JSON or YAML file to read from -o=, --out=    string  ""        Output file for generated audio
 ```

+## supported audio formats
+It supports all audio formats on [Wikipedia's list of audio formats](https://en.wikipedia.org/wiki/Audio_file_format#List_of_formats), though it probably supports more.